 Art is unquestionably one of the purest and highest elements in human happiness.
 It trains the mind through the eye, and the eye through the mind.
-As the sun colours flowers, so does art colour life.
+As the sun colours flowers, so does art

 - John Lubbock